gsachin121998/Face_Recognition/README.md

 pip install opencv-python

-all the images store in data file and user images in user_images
+all the capture '.jpg 'images store in data file and user images in user_images

 run the file :python face.py